Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Web Appendix C: Additional data analyses

 \subsection{Additional results for the neighborhood risk analysis}

-In Section 5.3 of the main manuscript, we presented a comparative analysis of the neighborhood characteristics between ``lower-risk,'' ``moderate-risk,'' and ``higher-risk'' clusters of neighborhoods that we found.
+In the main article, we presented a comparative analysis of the neighborhood characteristics between ``lower-risk,'' ``moderate-risk,'' and ``higher-risk'' clusters of neighborhoods that we found.
 Here, we regressed the mean neighborhood covariate values of each cluster on the posterior mean predicted risk probabilities for each cluster.
-The main results of this analysis were reported in Table 3 of the main manuscript.
-In Tables \ref{tab:cluster_orig_still} and \ref{tab:cluster_orig_pre}, we report more detailed results for stillbirth and preterm birth respectively.
-In the rightmost columns of Tables \ref{tab:cluster_orig_still} and \ref{tab:cluster_orig_pre}, we report the magnitudes of the estimated slope and the p-values from the simple linear regression models that we fit.
+The main results of this analysis were reported in Table \ref{tab:cluster_cov} of the main manuscript.
+In Web Appendix Tables \ref{tab:cluster_orig_still} and \ref{tab:cluster_orig_pre}, we report more detailed results for stillbirth and preterm birth respectively.
+In the rightmost columns of Web Appendix Tables \ref{tab:cluster_orig_still} and \ref{tab:cluster_orig_pre}, we report the magnitudes of the estimated slope and the p-values from the simple linear regression models that we fit.

 In addition to these simple linear regressions, we also performed one-way analysis of variance (ANOVA) tests to test whether the mean neighborhood covariate values differed significantly across lower-risk, moderate-risk, and higher-risk groups of neighborhoods.
-We report the $F$-statistics and p-values from these ANOVA tests in the second rightmost columns of Tables \ref{tab:cluster_orig_still} and \ref{tab:cluster_orig_pre}.
+We report the $F$-statistics and p-values from these ANOVA tests in the second rightmost columns of Web Appendix Tables \ref{tab:cluster_orig_still} and \ref{tab:cluster_orig_pre}.
 We see that there is agreement between the ANOVA tests and the linear regression models that we fit.
 Namely, if the ANOVA test determined that there was no significant difference between the lower-risk, moderate-risk, and higher-risk groups for a particular neighborhood characteristic (occupied housing and nonviolent crime for stillbirth; and proportion women, occupied housing, and housing violations for preterm birth), then the linear regression slope for that neighborhood characteristic was also \textit{not} significantly different from zero.